codinglead/codinglead.github.io/_courses/fetch-reddit-course/index.md

 ---
-title: javascript fetch reddit api
+title: javascript fetch Reddit API
 layout: project
 image: fetch-reddit-thumbnail.png
 author: ["Brian Munoz", "https://colorlessenergy.github.io/", "https://github.com/colorlessenergy"]
 ---

-this is a course made to make get request to the reddit api and display it on a website.
-You can check out the complete [app here](https://github.com/colorlessenergy/fetch-reddit)
+In this course we will learn how to make a <span class="highlight__code">GET</span> request to get data from Reddit public API and display it on a website.
+You can check out the complete [app here](https://github.com/colorlessenergy/fetch-reddit).

 [part1](../part1):